andriescoetsee/Docs/README.md

 ### [Kaggle: My first competition](https://andriescoetsee.github.io/my_first_kaggle_competition)

 ![](/images/kaggle_2.png)
-* I tried out two ML algorithms: Extreme Gradient Boost (XGBoost) and Random Forest
+* I tried out two ML algorithms: Extreme Gradient Boost (XGBoost) and Random Forest Regression
 * I learnt about the Optuna Python package which is a new hyperparameter optimization tool
+* XGBoost is definitely superior in performance in processing time (using GPU) and in prediction accuracy

 ---